A rubber duck in an office environment can only mean one of three things.

 - Multiple teams and platforms have resulted in inconsistent navigation styles and terminology, creating a sense of disconnection and negatively affecting visitors’ perception of the company.

-- an AI chatbot
+- An AI chatbot

-- a website interface redesign
+- A website interface redesign

-- asking ChatGPT to organize website content
+- Asking ChatGPT to organize website content

-- increasing their marketing spend
+- Increasing their marketing spend

-- team restructuring
+- Team restructuring

-- doing nothing.
+- Doing nothing.

 Their budget and current priorities may not allow them to take action.
-They may have identified the problems, but aren’t sure what the solution is or how to look for it.
-I need to speak about problems, solutions, and what sets me apart from other choices.
+As a service provider, I need to be able to speak to their problems, goals, and what sets me apart from other choices.

 What does going back to basics look like for your business?